auth0/docs/articles/quickstart/webapp/django/01-login.md

 ---
 title: Login
 default: true
-description: This tutorial demonstrates how to use the Social Auth App Django to add authentication and authorization to your web app
+description: This tutorial demonstrates how integrate Auth0 with a Django Web Applcation.
 budicon: 448
 ---

-You can get started by either downloading the seed project or if you would like to add Auth0 to an existing application you can follow the tutorial steps.
+You can get started by either downloading the complete project or if you would like to add Auth0 to an existing application you can follow the tutorial steps.

 <%= include('../../../_includes/_package', {
   org: 'auth0-samples',